 Department Of Defense – Air Force Grant.
 3D Printing with Recycled Water Bottles for Air Force Applications

-Since the inception of the company, they have been able to sustain operations across 150+ countries and bring home over twenty million dollars ($20MM+) in revenues, whilst staying true to their mission.
-Re:3D’s Puerto Rico operations do just that, by creating a collaborative environment where entrepreneurs and organizations on the island that can leverage the support of 3D technology to find solutions to some of the most intractable problems.
+Since the inception of the company, they have been able to sustain operations across 150 countries and bring home over $20 million in revenue, whilst staying true to their mission.
+Re:3D’s Puerto Rico operations do just that, by creating a collaborative environment where entrepreneurs and organizations on the island can leverage the support of 3D technology to find solutions to some of the island’s most intractable problems.
+“We just thought anyone, anywhere, anytime should be able to innovate,” Snabes said, “and have one more tool in their toolkit to make that happen.”

 “We just thought anyone, anywhere, anytime should be able to innovate,” Snabes said, “and have one more tool in their toolkit to make that happen.”